Easy Morning Yoga Stretches for Full Body Flexibility

 Building a Morning Habit That Actually Lasts

 Motivation gets you started, but habit keeps you going.
 You do not need to practice for an hour.
 Even five minutes makes a huge difference over time.
 Treat this time as an appointment with yourself.
 Start small so you can easily win daily.
+To lock in this habit permanently, join our 30-day yoga flexibility challenge.

 Do not worry about being perfect every single day.
 Some days you might only do three poses.
 That is perfectly fine and better than doing nothing.
 The goal is to show up for your body.
 Consistency builds flexibility faster than intensity ever will.